-The Wolfsberg Principles.
+- The Wolfsberg Principles.
 With the concerted effort of 11 of the world's largest private banks and the anticorruption organization Transparency International, the Wolfsberg Anti-Money Laundering Principles for Private Banking (Wolfsberg Principles for short) were established in 2000.

-The Wolfsberg Principlesprovide guidelines specifically dealing with antimoney laundering, antiterrorism funding, and the identification and examination of unusual or suspicious activities.
+The Wolfsberg Principles provide guidelines specifically dealing with antimoney laundering, antiterrorism funding, and the identification and examination of unusual or suspicious activities.
 The principles also cover diverse policies that pertain to knowing your customers, especially for relationships between high net worth individuals and the financial institutions.
-So far, they are the best set of nonbinding guidelines concerning appropriate dealing between private bankers and global clients.
-Wolfsberg Principles deal primarily with appropriate monetary dealings between bankers and their customers.
+So far, they are the best set of nonbinding guidelines concerning - 17.
+Guidelines that relate to the management of social and environmental issues in project financing.
+The related financial institution, EPFI, provides financing to projects that are socially responsible and environmentally sound. - 18.
+Nonbinding guidelines that deal primarily with appropriate monetary dealings between bankers and their customers.